 - being detained at Long Creek or Mountain View Youth Development Centers

-- in county jail, or
+- in county jail

 The school has 30 calendar days to resolve the problems a parent raised in a due process hearing request to the parent's satisfaction.
 It must schedule a dispute resolution meeting within 15 calendar days of when it gets a copy of a parent's due process hearing request.
 If the parent and school reach an agreement at the resolution meeting, it must be written down and both parties must sign it.
 The school must make changes that it agreed to within 30 calendar days of when it received the copy of the parent's due process hearing request.

-- their child's IEP, or
+- their child's IEP

 - with the manifestation determination made by the IEP Team

-The school may request a due process hearing if:
+Schools may request a due process hearing if:

 - it denies a parent's request for an IEE

 The school will contact you to schedule a dispute resolution session within 15 days.
 The school has a total or 30 days after it gets a copy of the hearing request to put into effect any agreement reached at the dispute resolution session.
 If that does not happen, the DOE will hold a hearing within 30 calendar days after the dispute resolution period.
 The hearing officer must make a decision within 15 days after the hearing ends.

-ED: Emotional Disability
+ED: Emotional Disturbance

-To qualify under IDEA, a student must have at least one of the 14 types of disabilities defined in the law.
-One of these categories of disability is an "emotional disability" or ED.
+To qualify for special education services under the federal Individual with Disabilities in Education Act (IDEA), a student must have at least one of the 14 types of disabilities defined in the law.
+One of these categories is an "emotional disability" or ED.

-- inappropriate behaviors or feelings under normal situations
+- inappropriate behaviors or feelings under normal situations,

-- pervasive mood of unhappiness or depression
+- pervasive mood of unhappiness or depression,

-- inability to build and maintain relationships with peers and teachers
+- inability to build and maintain relationships with peers and teachers,

-- inability to learn that cannot be explained
+- inability to learn that cannot be explained.

 "Extended school year" services are provided to a student with a disability during the summer.
 ESY services are appropriate when it is likely that the student will lose skills during long breaks from school.
 The ESY plan must be based on the student's individual needs and not the program that happens to be available at the school district.